Open-Turing-Project/TuringDocs/markdown/turing_admin.md

 (Under Windows 2000 the Device Manager can be displayed by selecting the System Control Panel from Settings in the Start menu.
 Select the Hardware tab and then click the Device Manager button.)

 If the setting for the parallel port needs to be changed, restart the machine, and press the appropriate key to enter the BIOS Set Up Program (the key varies between machines, but is usually noted on the screen).
 Often the parallel port settings are found in **Advanced Settings** of the program.
 The parallel port should be set to **Normal**, **Standard**, **AT** or **Unidirectional** mode.
 (All four names are different descriptions of the same mode.)
 Once this is done and the new settings are saved, then start the machine into Windows.
 Once in Windows, select **Shut Down**and turn the machine completely off.
 Once the machine is off, wait at least 10 seconds in the powered-off state.
-Then restart the machine.(While shutting down the machine should not be necessary, we have had severalcases where the change only _took_ when the machine had been powered-downand restarted.)##6.
+Then restart the machine.(While shutting down the machine should not be necessary, we have had severalcases where the change only _took_ when the machine had been powered-downand restarted.)## 6.
 Missing Features from Turing 4
 Turing 4.0 does not yet incorporate all the features that currently exist in Object Oriented Turing 3.1.1 and are intended for future Turing releases.
 Over the next few months, new features will be added and updates to Turing will be made available on our web site.
 The features to be added are:- View Variables
 - The Sprite module
 If you have immediate need of any of these features, please continue to use the Object Oriented Turing 3.1.1 software.
 Ontario users can obtain the software through their OESS software representative.

-To determine the current release of Turing, check the Turing web site at[http://www.holtsoft.com/turing/support/#currentversion](http://www.holtsoft.com/turing/support)##7.
+To determine the current release of Turing, check the Turing web site at[http://www.holtsoft.com/turing/support](http://www.holtsoft.com/turing/support/#currentversion)## 7.
 The Turing Debugger
 The current version of Turing has a Debugger facilities that allow studentsto follow execution of a program either pausing after each line of executionor executing slowly while highlighting each line of execution.
 Because ofthe confusing nature of the debugger for many students, the default configuration of Turing does not display the debugger menu until the studentrequests it by selecting the **Show Debugger Menu** from the **Run** menu.